Cartoone9/minishell/README.md

 ![bug_prompt_minishell](https://github.com/user-attachments/assets/d3a132d3-8b21-47ec-8088-24f3fccffa25)

 This can be fixed by saving the current terminal attributes using `tcgetattr()` before launching the command, and restoring them afterward using `tcsetattr()`.
-While this is a known edge case, it's quite niche for this project’s scope so I chose not to go further.
+While this is a known edge case, it's quite niche for this project’s scope so I chose not to handle it further.

 ## Credits